 If you’re visiting for tourism and want to explore the city’s attractions, staying in or near Centro de Monterrey is a convenient choice.
 If you’re here for business or prefer a more upscale experience, San Pedro Garza García might be your best bet.

-Centro De Monterrey is the best area to stay in Monterrey for tourist because it has a central location and it offers the greatest variety to offer in terms of both amenities and attractions.
-However, if you like the idea of convenience but aren’t a fan of as much hustle and bustle, you may want to consider San Pedro Garza Garcia.
+In general, Centro De Monterrey is the overall best area to stay in Monterrey for tourist.
+It is the heart of the city that offers the greatest variety to offer in terms of both amenities and attractions.

 |Centro De Monterrey (City Centre)